Submer is dunking servers in goo to save the planet – TechCrunch

 Digital technologies now serve as the central nervous system for the global economy, and making that nervous system work depends on networks of massive data centers that hoover up enormous amounts of power to keep businesses operating around the world.

-It’s not just keeping those data centers on, but keeping the rows and rows of servers that house all the data companies access in climate-controlled environment so they can operate effectively comes with a massive heating and cooling bill.
+It’s not just keeping those data centers on; keeping the rows and rows of servers that house all the data in a climate-controlled environment so they can operate effectively comes with a massive heating and cooling bill.

 As companies struggle to address their energy consumption in an effort to reduce their carbon footprint, they’re going to need to find ways to use less energy to keep the servers going.
 That’s where Submer comes in.

 The Spanish company has developed a new way to store and cool servers.
-Basically it dunks them in an eco-friendly goo that the company’s founders have designed and stores them in specialized containers.
-The company’s founders said the approach can reduce energy consumption by 50%, water use by 99% and take up 85% less space.
+Basically, it dunks them in an eco-friendly goo that the company’s founders have designed, and stores them in specialized containers.
+The company’s founders said the approach can reduce energy consumption by 50%, reduce water use by 99%, and take up 85% less space.

 Submer’s story actually starts with a rejection.
-The company, founded by Pol Valls, a former programmer and engineer, and his brother-in-law, Daniel Pope, who operated a data center business that was sold to Telefonica.
+The company was founded by Pol Valls, a former programmer and engineer, and his brother-in-law, Daniel Pope, who operated a data center business that was sold to Telefonica.

 Four years ago the two men began brainstorming ways to make data centers operate more efficiently.
-They’d reached out to a few engineers and material science technologists that they’d known through their various networks and started developing a new material that was non-toxic, non-flammable, and biodegradable.
+They’d reached out to a few engineers and material science technologists that they’d known through their various networks and started developing a new material that was non-toxic, non-flammable and biodegradable.
 The idea was to submerge servers in containers filled with the goo to have them operate more efficiently.

 Impressed with their own ingenuity, the two founders pitched Y Combinator.
-They made it to the final round but ultimately weren’t accepted by the early stage accelerator program.
+They made it to the final round, but ultimately weren’t accepted by the early-stage accelerator program.

-“At that time, without having anything except for a crazy idea… we didn’t get into the batch but we made it through the interview stage,” said Valls.
+“At that time, without having anything except for a crazy idea… we didn’t get into the batch, but we made it through the interview stage,” said Valls.

 The two men, working in concert with retired engineers coming from the world of industrial thermodynamics, developed three initial prototypes.
 After six attempts, they’d gotten the product to a place where they thought they could take it to customers.